ctb/2017-ucdavis-igg201b/lab2/NOTES.md

-# Building our own variant caller

 Thoughts:

 * use 'samtools tview' to look at positions where there are lots of differences.

+* outline diagram of variant calling.